Western Animation: Littlest Pet Shop (2012)

 - Corpsing: In-Universe in "Sweet (Truck) Ride."
 The pets are trying to film a re-enactment of how they accidentally got the truck going and not Blythe, but Zoe and Pepper get a bad case of the giggles when trying to film their part of the incident.

-- Corrupt Corporate Executive: Subverted.
-The Largest Ever Pet Shop may have all the warmth and comfort of a Home Depot located in the Ninth Circle of Hell, but Fisher Biskit is actually honest, polite, and strongly believes in the value of hard work, trying and failing to instil the same values in his daughters.
+- Corrupt Corporate Executive: Zigzagged with Fisher Biskit.
+The Largest Ever Pet Shop may have all the warmth and comfort of a Home Depot located in the Ninth Circle of Hell and Fisher himself frequently engages in unscrupulous business practices in the name of industry dominance, but oftentimes whenever showing up Twombly isn't involved, Fisher Biskit is actually honest, polite, and strongly believes in the value of hard work, trying and failing to instill the same values in his daughters.

 - Could Have Avoided This Plot: Occurs often.
 See also Poor Communication Kills.